carmencchow/bellabeat_casestudy/README.md

 <h2>4.
 Analyze </h2>

-Now that we’ve finished cleaning our data, it’s time to move on to the analysis part of the process.
-We’ll run the `summary()` function to get an overview of our new dataset’s distribution:
+Let's run the `summary()` function to get an overview of our new dataset’s distribution:

 ```
   total_steps    total_distance     calories    total_minutes_asleep